DANUWAT12345/DeepSpeech_Danuwat/README.rst

 Documentation for installation, usage, and training models are available on `deepspeech.readthedocs.io <https://deepspeech.readthedocs.io/?badge=latest>`_.

-For the latest release, including pre-trained models and checkpoints, `see the latest release on GitHub <https://github.com/mozilla/DeepSpeech/releases/latest>`_.
+****For the latest release, including pre-trained models and checkpoints, `see the latest release on GitHub <https://github.com/mozilla/DeepSpeech/releases/latest>`_.

-For contribution guidelines, see `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.

 For contact and support information, see `SUPPORT.rst <SUPPORT.rst>`_.

+Crimson
+Orange
+Blue
+Cyan
+Yellow
+Charcoal
+Khaki
+Coral
+Silver
+Fuchsia
+Purple
+Brown
+Red